deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > We're here to protect you for the next five days, *MARJORIE*.
 That's our *job*.
 >
-> Key to that is, is that nobody knows where you are.
+> Key to that, is that nobody knows where you are.
 You understand?

 > *MARJORIE* (shy)
 >